What is a Cohabitation Agreement?

 What are the costs of drafting a Cohabitation Agreement?

 The cost of drafting a Cohabitation Agreement is based on an hourly rate.
 By filling out the Cohabitation Agreement Intake Form you can save us time which translates into substantial savings for you.
 Our hourly rate is $295 per hour plus applicable taxes.
 We do not charge for such things as photocopying, faxing, secretarial services, and long distance telephone calls, which can save you hundreds of dollars more.

 Why use M.J.
 O’Nions Lawyers & Mediators for writing my Cohabitation Agreement?

 We have expertise in drafting all types of Family Law Agreements such as Marriage Contracts, Cohabitation Agreements, Prenuptial Agreements and Separation Agreements.
 We will do this in a cost effective manner while providing high quality professional service.
 We understand your needs and what you are going through.
 We are here to help.
-Just give us a call at 604-449-7779 for a free 10 minute telephone consultation so we can be of assistance.
+Just give us a call at 604-449-7779 so we can be of assistance.

 How do I Start the process of having my Cohabitation Agreement Drafted?

 For more information, see our blog post Why a Prenuptial Agreement or Cohabitation Agreement is Essential under the Family Law Act.